zhang-fork/zhang-fork.github.io/content/posts/Vue小白实现reactive.md

 Does JS can remember which function should be recalled when we change the object ?

-Of course not,we have to  construct a container to remember this,which store the object and the function ,what's more,this object may have many properties,our function may only related one of them,or many other functions related to this property too.
+Of course not,we have to  construct a container to remember this,which store the object and the function ,what's more,this object may have many properties,our function may only related one of them,or many other  properties too.

 what a mess,whatever, let's call it verybigmap.

 ```JavaScript
 let verybigmap= new WeakMap();
 ```
-* The key is that when we call a function we want verybigmap to remember and then call again when we change the object,the handler getter must be triggered.
+* The key is that when we call a function, we want verybigmap to remember and then  we change the object ,call it again the handler getter must be triggered.
 Obviously,we should implant our code in handler.
 ```JavaScript
 let handler={
   get(target,key,receiver){